 - Reflects up to 97 percent of heat

-Get the US Energy insulation on Amazon or at Walmart.
+Get the US Energy insulation on Amazon.

 Foam board insulation is rigid and lightweight, making it easy to carry and install on floors, walls, ceilings, and around windows.
 Use a warm utility knife to slice through this foam board from Owens Corning with a high degree of precision.
 This method allows users to form the insulation to the exact size requirements or even to cut rounded shapes in the foam board so heat isn’t lost around pipes or other obstructions.